Your web browser is outdated and may be insecure

 Under TUPE regulations, both your current and new employers have an obligation to provide certain information and consult with your representatives prior to the transfer.
 They must share the following information:

-- any measures either employer envisages will take in respect of the transfer or the fact that no measures will be taken.
-The word 'measure' means any action, step or arrangement including redundancies
+• any measures either employer envisages will take in respect of the transfer or the fact that no measures will be taken.
+The word 'measure' means any action, step or arrangement including redundancies; and

 The employers must also consult with your representatives at work with a view to seeking their agreement.
 The information must be provided to the representatives long enough before the transfer to enable consultation to take place.
 The representatives may be union representatives recognised for collective bargaining or staff members who have been elected to represent.
-For transfers after 1 July 2024, a business with less than 50 employees can consult directly with individual staff if they do not already have worker representatives in place.
+A change in the law in 2024 means that a business with less than 50 employees can consult directly with individual staff if they do not already have worker representatives in place.

 TUPE is a specialised area in law and if you are involved in this process, please contact us.